Corey255A1/WunderVisionBlogHugo/content/posts/2023-05-19-Youtube_Playlist_WPF/index.md

 ## Laying the ground work
 In my typical fashion, I try to do things differently the next go around... for better or worse.
 I constantly seek the "best" way of doing something.
 In the software world though that is a constantly moving target.
-This go around I was exploring how to get the datacontext of my views set up without adding it to the code behind
+This go around I was exploring how to get the data context of my views set up without adding it to the code behind

 ```xml
 <Window.Resources>